The 8 Best Golf Iron Shafts

 • Not meant for high-handicappers

 Further blurring the line between graphite shafts and steel shafts are the Mitsubishi MMTs.
-They have developed a patent pending technology that blends graphite and a metal mesh in the lower half of the shaft for stability to produce more consistent accuracy.
+Mitsubishi has developed a patent pending technology that blends graphite and a metal mesh in the lower half of the shaft for stability to produce more consistent accuracy.

 Many shafts are built with accuracy in mind, but what makes these special is their ability to still launch the ball high, even with longer irons.
-The kick point is strategically positioned to counteract the stiffer tip end.
+The kickpoint is strategically positioned to counteract the stiffer tip end.
+I really do love how these shafts have blended the qualities of both steel and graphite.
+The stability and vibration-dampening of steel, paired with the luxurious feel of graphite is a match made in heaven.
+And you’ll be hard-pressed to find such a blend in other models.

 Rating: 4.5

-3. UST Mamiya Recoil – Best For Distance
+3. UST Mamiya Recoil ESX — Best for Distance

 Kickpoint Mid